The Rose and Ross Hill UNIMA Australia Biennial Scholarship

 Grant Guidelines

-The Lorrie Gardner or the Rose and Ross Hill Memorial Scholarship can be used toward tuition costs or travel expenses to attend training institutions, workshops, appropriate festivals, etc. or to work with a specialist teacher.
+- Tuition costs or travel expenses to attend training institutions, workshops, festivals, etc., or to work with a specialist teacher.

 Who is eligible?